TricolorHen061/bwbdocs/docs/december_2021_update.rst

 - How easy it was to circumvent by mispelling words
 - Lack of documentation

-Below is a list of what this update includes.

 All list commands combined
     All commands that were used to modify lists- ``/badwordlist``, ``/links``, ``/badphraselist``- into one new command: ``/blacklist``.
 This was done to lessen the amount of commands people have to remember, and because it's less messy.